 Join any of our 29 group networks:

-The Criminal Justice Group Network in The Quad is “hot on the case” this year.
-Group members are posting intriguing legal questions, law enforcement scenarios, course suggestions, and industry-related resources to spark conversation!
+The Criminal Justice Group Network in The Quad is highlighting up-to-the minute industry news and trends this year.
+Group members are sharing articles, course suggestions, and helpful resources to learn and grow from the network!

 Want to find out what the Criminal Justice Group Network is talking about?
 Join the conversation today and engage in discussions, use the group resources, and connect with peers working in the field!

 Interested in a different topic or area of study?
-Join us on The Quad in one of our 33 mentoring groups.
-The Quad link is located within the student and alumni MyCampus page, listed under the Student Services Quick Links, on the bottom right-hand side of the page.
+Join us on The Quad in one of our 29 mentoring groups.
+The Quad link is located under the Student Services Quick Links, on the bottom right-hand side of the MyCampus page.